Divide, Interact, Sample: The Two-System Paradigm: Background

+so $\Pi_{\Gamma}^{\varepsilon,K_{\mathrm{cov}}}(A)\in\Gamma$.
+The map only requires $\lVert A\rVert_{\mathrm{op}}$, which can be computed exactly or approximated in practice by power iteration (each iteration is a single dense matrix-vector product); using a certified upper bound in place of $\lVert A\rVert_{\mathrm{op}}$ preserves the theoretical guarantee.
+The set $\Gamma$ is compact as a subset of the finite-dimensional space of symmetric $d\times d$ matrices and is contained in $S^d_{++}$; this compactness is the standard regularity used in adaptive-MCMC convergence theory \citep{Atchad2006, roberts2007}, and it is the formulation used in our implementation of Algorithms~\ref{algo:adaptive_mala}--\ref{algo:adaptive_makla}.}

-\textit{Mean-field samplers} \cite{clarte2022} modify the proposal distribution to depend on a summary statistic of the current law of the chain.
-Let $\theta:\mathbb{R}^d\to\mathbb{R}^m$ be a bounded, measurable, continuous function.
-The proposal at iteration $k$ is written as
+\james{\textit{Mean-field samplers} \citep{clarte2022} modify the proposal distribution so that the parameter $C$ is now a (bounded and Lipschitz continuous) functional of the current law of the chain $C:\mathcal{P}_2(\mathbb{R}^d)\to\Gamma$.} The chain at iteration $k$ then evolves according to the nonlinear Markov transition kernel